dlipovetsky/cluster-api/docs/control-plane-management.md

   - [Restore control plane after complete outage](#restore-control-plane-after-complete-outage)
 - [What is the state of control plane management in Cluster API?](#what-is-the-state-of-control-plane-management-in-cluster-api)
 - [What control plane management events can Cluster API support?](#what-control-plane-management-events-can-cluster-api-support)

-## Summary

-The purpose of this document is to help ensure we have a common understanding of the control plane management problem when we discuss how Cluster API can address it.
-Most of the document explains the Kubernetes control plane in theory and in practice.
-It concludes with a view of control plane management in Cluster API today.

 ## What is the Kubernetes control plane?